rosflight/rosflight_firmware/docs/user-guide/ros-setup.md

 # Installing/Setting up ROS

-You will need to install ROS on both the onboard computer and base station laptop.
+You will need to install ROS on both the companion computer and the base station laptop.
 Check out the official [ROS Installation](http://wiki.ros.org/ROS/Installation) page for details on how to do this.

 Currently only the long-term support [ROS Kinetic](http://wiki.ros.org/kinetic/Installation) and [ROS Melodic](http://wiki.ros.org/melodic/Installation) releases are supported, with the recommended operating system being Ubuntu 16.04 and 18.04 respectively.
-If storage and/or hardware resources are limited on your onboard computer, you can install the bare-bones ROS package (e.g. `ros-kinetic-ros-base`) instead of the full desktop version.
+If storage and/or hardware resources are limited on your companion computer, you can install the bare-bones ROS package (e.g. `ros-kinetic-ros-base`) instead of the full desktop version.

 ## Installing ROSflight

-You will need to install the ROSflight packages on both your onboard computer and your base station computer.
-The onboard computer will run the node that actually communicates with the flight controller over a serial connection, while the base station needs the message and service definitions to be able to call services or subscribe and publish to topics.
+You will need to install the ROSflight packages on both the companion computer and the base station computer.
+The companion computer will run the node that actually communicates with the flight controller over a serial connection, while the base station needs the message and service definitions to be able to call services or subscribe and publish to topics.

 ### From the apt repository